aerdman1/henryhowler/docs/Welcome/shared/hamlet-inn-resident-spotlight-mrs-blanche-henry-1989-hamlet-newsletter.md

 What have I done?
 Sort of held things together.
 There was much too much PTA!
 I was also active with our church \{Valley Presbyterian in Bainbridge}.
 My relaxation was painting at the Valley Art Center after we came to Hamlet, almost 20 years ago.
 My painting was given a honorary mention in a local show.

-After my husband’s death in 198I2, I had several angina attack, one critical, which resulted in my having to move to the Manor.
+After my husband’s death in 1982, I had several angina attacks, one critical, which resulted in my having to move to the Manor.
 A serious eye problem developed so I remained there until the Inn was built.
 I was thankful to be able to move here and to get along with very little help but to know it is always available.

 [April 22, 2021](/families/general-family/hamlet-inn-resident-spotlight-mrs-blanche-henry-1989-hamlet-newsletter/) [Linda](/author/admin/)